Eric Weems: 2010 season

 Weems had a career-high of four catches against the Pittsburgh Steelers in the first week of the 2010 season.
 He had his first career start as a wide receiver against the Arizona Cardinals in week 2.
 Weems returned his first career kickoff return for a touchdown against the Tampa Bay Buccaneers on week 13 of the season.
 The 102 yards was a franchise record for the Atlanta Falcons.
 He also returned his first career punt return for a touchdown against the Carolina Panthers on week 17 of the season.
 The 55 yards was a career-high.
 Weems was selected to the 2011 Pro Bowl as a special teams member.
-Weems Finished the 2010 season with 6 catches for 61 yards.
+Weems finished the 2010 season with six catches for 61 yards.
 He returned 40 kickoffs for a 1,100 yards with one touchdown.
 Weems returned 18 punts for 230 yards with one touchdown.
-Weems also recorded 16 tackles on special teams.
 He was the only player in the NFC to return a kick and a punt for a touchdown.

-Weems had a notable contribution for the Atlanta Falcons in the 2010-2011 NFC divisional championship game against the Green Bay Packers.
+Weems had a notable contribution for the Atlanta Falcons in the 2010-2011 NFC Divisional Round against the Green Bay Packers.
 Early in the second quarter, Weems fielded a kickoff two yards deep in his team's own end zone and ran virtually untouched for 102-yard kickoff return touchdown.
 The 102-yard return was the longest play in NFL postseason history.

 2011 season

 The Atlanta Falcons re-signed Weems to a one-year contract on July 31, 2011.
-He appeared in all 16 games with the Atlanta Falcons, He made 2 starts at the wide receiver position.
+He appeared in all 16 games with the Atlanta Falcons, He made two starts at the wide receiver position.
 Weems caught a career-high 11 catches for a career-high 90 yards.
 Weems returned 24 kicks for 563 yards.
 He also returned 32 punts for 315 Yards.
 Weems also recorded 12 tackles on special teams.
 He did not score any touchdowns.

-Weems was selected as a first-team alternate for the 2012 Pro bowl as a special teams player.
+Weems was selected as a first-team alternate for the 2012 Pro Bowl as a special teams player.

-Weems returned four kickoffs for an average of 20 yards per kickoff and a long of 27 yards in the NFC Wild Card Round game between the Atlanta Falcons and New York Giants.
+Weems returned four kickoffs for an average of 20 yards per kickoff and a long of 27 yards in the NFC Wild Card Round game against the New York Giants.
 He did not record any receptions in the 24–2 loss.